Farouq-dev/Digital-Nest-Store-/README.md

 The interface was tested and refined with responsive layouts and different screen sizes in mind.

-Purpose
+## Purpose

 I built DigitalNest Store to gain practical experience developing a complete application rather than focusing only on isolated programming exercises or tutorials.

-The project allowed me to apply programming and development concepts to a realistic product involving interface design, application logic, authentication, responsive development, debugging, and deployment considerations.
+The project allowed me to apply programming and development concepts to a realistic product involving interface design, application logic, responsive development, debugging, and deployment considerations.

-Developer
+## Developer

-Sultan Umar Farouq
+**Sultan Umar Farouq**

 Student and aspiring Electrical and Electronics Engineer with interests in software development, embedded systems, programming, and technology.

-Project Status
+## Project Status

 Completed and maintained as part of my software development portfolio.

-License
+## License

 This project is a personal portfolio project.
 The source code, design, and content may not be reproduced, redistributed, or presented as another person's work without permission.